Oklahoma City Divorce Attorneys for Men: What the Process Really Looks Like

 Step 1 — Learn How Oklahoma Divorce Law Applies to Your Situation

-Understand the filing requirements, temporary order process, custody factors, child support rules, and property issues before making major moves.
+Learn the filing requirements and the temporary order process.
+Understand custody factors, child support rules, and property issues before making major moves.

 Step 2 — Stay Involved With Your Kids, Day In and Day Out